404 errors happen when someone requests a page or file that doesn’t exist. Actually, it’s more accurate to say the webserver can’t find the file.

-When you visit a website, maybe through a link, or by typing in an address, you aim to find and consume your content.
-Instead, if you’re hit with a 404 error, not only will you not be able to consume the content, but your experience will also be less than ideal.
+When you visit a website through a link, or by typing in an address, you aim to find and consume content.
+Instead, if you’re hit with a 404 error, not only will you not be able to consume the content, but your experience will also be less than satisfactory.

-It doesn’t matter if it’s your fault, their fault, or someone else’s.
+It doesn’t matter if it’s your fault, the website owner’s fault, or someone else’s.
 Maybe you clicked on a broken link caused by a typing mistake on another website.
 Maybe you cut-and-pasted a URL wrong.
-Or possibly you made a spelling mistake when you typed a URL manually.
+Or, you possibly you made a spelling mistake when you typed a URL manually.